Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Resolutions with conical slices

 \subsection{Setup}

-We would like to have a class of resolutions for which we could effectively apply \lemref{smprod}.
+We would like to have a class of resolutions for which we could efficiently apply \lemref{smprod}.
 Namely, it would be great if a neighbourhood of any point $y\in Y$ could be decomposed as a product of something smooth and some other resolution $\pi':X'\ra Y'$ for which we already knew that $\mc Q_{\pi',N}=0$ for some $N$.
 A good candidate for this is a conical resolution: if there is a contracting $\Gm$-action on $\pi:X\ra Y$, then, by Luna's slice theorem, \'etale locally at any non-central point, $\pi$ can be decomposed as a product of the $\Gm$-orbit and some slice $\pi':X'\ra Y'$.
 However we will not know much about $\pi'$, in particular there is no need for $\pi'$ to be again conical.
-It turns out though that if we add by force the condition for this slice to be conical (and some other mild technical conditions), everything will work out relatively well: see \secref{desc} and \thmref{maintheorem} in particular.
-The condition on the slice to be conical can be elegantly reformulated as the existence of another contracting $\Gm$-action in an {\'e}tale neighbourhood of each point: see \defref{withconicslice} and \propref{conic slice} for the relation to slices.
+It turns out though that if we add by force the condition for the existense of a conical slice satisfying the same property (plus some other mild technical conditions), everything will work out relatively well: see \secref{desc} and \thmref{maintheorem}.
+This condition can be elegantly reformulated as the existence of another contracting $\Gm$-action in an {\'e}tale neighbourhood of each point: see \defref{withconicslice} and \propref{conic slice} for the relation to slices.
 We call a resolution satisfying this a \textit{resolution with conical slices}.